[Chapter version: 1.0 Beta-read by Blue Funk]

 "Then it's my own fault, isn't it?
 Take all the time you need!"

 "No worries, just sit down inside the hangar for a bit.
 Should not take long, but at least you'll take some rest.
 Hope you didn't get too tired of walkin', little lady.
 It's still quite a bit to the Schezar estate.
-Perhaps I should have taken a horse, but I prefer walking, to be honest with ya!"
+Perhaps I should have taken a horse, but I prefer walking, to be honest!"
 The sergeant winked and disappeared inside the ship again.

 Hitomi sat down on a bench next to the small office that was next to the entrance to the hangar.
 She peeked inside, seeing some navigation maps, unknown machines and ledgers.
 She sighed.